 - Mentors must maintain communication with mentee and follow through on commitments.

 - Mentors must serve as a resource and source of support for assigned mentee.

 *All mentors must undergo a background check prior to being matched.

 Please complete an application by clicking here.
 You will need to provide your contact information, a résumé and references, and you must also submit two essays.

-The first cohort of mentors will be notified in August 2016 regarding next steps.
+The Youth Department will notify the first cohort of mentors regarding next steps.

 The Latino College Leadership Alliance (LCLA)

 The Latino College Leadership Alliance is a new Youth Programs initiative that seeks to empower Latino college students and young professionals through leadership development and civic engagement.
 This program provides participants with meaningful service-learning opportunities aligned with the mission of the Latin American Association.
 Participants engage with middle and high school students and advocate on issues that matter to Latino youth.
 The Latino College Leadership Alliance aims to develop leaders that serve as role models to the younger generation.

 The LAA offers a 10 week curriculum called Opening Doors.
 Parent input helps develop the Abriendo Puertas / Opening Doors curriculum, which uses the “popular education” approach to engage parents in lessons that reflect the culture of the target audience.
 The interactive sessions draw from real-life experiences, incorporate data about local schools and communities, and focus on helping Latino parents understand their important role in the development of and long-term impact on their children’s educational outcomes.
 The train-the–trainer model helps local family service providers improve their outreach and interaction with families, and create a sustainable program that reaches beyond the initial training sessions.

 Each of the curriculum sessions is grounded in a “dicho” or popular sayings, and incorporates culturally familiar activities and data.
 The curriculum, available in both Spanish and English promotes: